acutesoftware/AIKIF/doc/dev_notes.rst

 Will not be linking to upper Ontology as originally intended so will focus on the mapping process and classifications.

 - 2015-12-19 updating Toolbox and adding additional tools

+- 2016-01 Research Notes: core_data
+Started scripts/res_core_data.rst which is an automatically generated RST file which I hope will show the usefulness of the various methods of mapping data.
+Have tried several methods in AIKIF so the idea is to document the methods so as not to repeat past mistakes.